Treatment for bowel cancer will depend on which part of your bowel is affected and how far the cancer has spread.

 Inform your care team or GP as soon as possible if you experience possible signs of an infection, including a high temperature (fever) or a sudden feeling of being generally unwell.

-Medications used in chemotherapy can cause temporary damage to men's sperm and women's eggs.
+Medicines used in chemotherapy can cause temporary damage to men's sperm and women's eggs.

 This means there's a risk to the unborn baby's health for women who become pregnant or men who father a child.